 - When planning numbers, make sure you have enough adults to cope with the number of kids.
 Other parents often love to be asked to help.

 - Choose a party time when the kids are least likely to be taking naps.
 Also tell parents the exact start and finish time.
-I think 2 hours is a good amount of time as any longer then you and the kids will get tired.
+I think 2 hours is a good amount of time as any longer, and you and the kids will get tired.

 - Make sure the party invitation gives parents all the information that they need and tells them what you require of them. e.g. start and finish time, if parents are invited, contact phone numbers for guests and the host, the sort of food you might serve.
 Also ask parents to RSVP and to let you know of any special dietary requirements or other particular needs their child might have.

 - Have a few fun party games planned but don't expect to play them all (if any) and just go with the flow.
 Choose games that have none or very few rules.
 Also don't have winners or losers but just encourage the kids to play.
-If giving prizes for party games, make sure everyone is a winner.
+If giving prizes for the party games, make sure everyone is a winner.
 Here are games to match the preschool party theme ideas listed above.
 They are short and simple to match the theme of your choice.

-- If parents are staying then they will need to be fed and watered.
+- If parents are staying then they will need to be fed also.
 However the party is for your child and not the parents, so there is no need to go overboard.

-- Don't force the kids to dress up if you have a party theme.
+- Don't force the kids to dress up for your party theme.